ndabAP/vue-command/README.md

 ## Overwriting `executed` functions

 To track when the `executed` property has been mutated, this library overwrites the functions `add`, `clear` and `delete` of it.
-That means if you plan to overwrite the `Set` by yourself, the library won't work.
+That means if you plan to overwrite the named `Set` functions by yourself, this library won't work.

 ## Projects using vue-command